 Link from town up the lower slopes of Baldy Mountain to Baker's Tank, an historic railroad water tank along Boreas Pass Road

 .
-The trail features a respectable amount of singletrack.
 The road sections are closed to motorized use with the exception of Baldy Road.

 Wayfinding from the top of Nightmare on Baldy

 can be confusing.
 In general, dramatic (steep) climbs or descents are an indication that a wrong turn has been made.

 The description includes an out and back at the upper end of the ride to Baker's Tank.
 The ride length can be shortened by cutting this section out.
 However, the 1.8 mile out and back is extremely enjoyable and includes a fun, flowy section of trail with abundant aspen and some of the best dirt in the area.

 can be used at the midpoint of the Baker's Tank Trail

 west of this intersection passes through a large aspen grove, and offers stunning views.
 Aspen Alley

 can then still be descended.

 The description and GPS track begins and ends at the Stephen C. West Ice Arena on Boreas Pass, south of Town.

 This loop can be done counterclockwise as well.
 The lower half of Baker's Tank Trail